You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 With a multi-store, your products are presented differently on various sites, while the key information stays the same.

-PIM facilitates this by simplifying the organization of product information with digital assets, such as images and videos, that must populate on specific product pages aimed at niche customers.
-With PIM, once information and assets have been connected with syndication to a specific sales channel, pushing content out to your product pages becomes the work of minutes, rather than days or weeks.
+PIM facilitates this by simplifying the organization of product information with digital assets, such as images and videos, that must populate specific product pages aimed at niche customers.
+With PIM, once information and assets have been connected with syndication to a particular sales channel, pushing content out to your product pages becomes the work of minutes, rather than days or weeks.

-4. Use PIM to Refine Brand Message with A/B Testing
+1. Use PIM to Refine Brand Message with A/B Testing

-“We see our customers as invited guests to a party, and we are the hosts.
-It’s our job every day to make every important aspect of the customer experience a little bit better.”
+“We see our customers as guests at a party, and we are the hosts.
+It’s our daily job to make every important aspect of the customer experience a little bit better.”

 Jeff Bezos (source)